Diamond Hair Clinic and Dr. Mehmet Demircioglu

 Who is Dr. Mehmet Demircioglu?

-I work as a hair transplant surgeon in Istanbul and I am the founder of Diamond Hair Clinic.
+I work as a hair transplant surgeon in Istanbul, and I am the founder of Diamond Hair Clinic.

-My responsibility starts before the operation.
 I review the photos, decide whether the case is suitable, design the hairline, make the recipient area incisions, and monitor the results as they develop.

-How do I work with each patient?
+How do I operate on each patient?

 Why one patient a day?

 Many patients come to Turkey because they see attractive prices and large graft promises.
-I understand why this is tempting.
-But in hair transplantation, the cheapest or the biggest number is not always the safest decision.

-The number of grafts has to be limited to what can be safely moved.
 If surgery is pushed only to create an impressive number, the patient may pay for that decision later.
-I prefer a conservative plan rather than trying to impress every patient with a high number.

 How involved am I during the operation?